Inside JavaScript: Understanding Type Coercion

 return number

-for something that is explicitly not a number isn’t quite as weird as you might think; but you’ll have to read the ECMAScript specification to discover why—specifically sections 4.3.24 and 7.1.3.
+for something that is explicitly not a number isn’t quite as weird as you might think.

-While it’s annoying to get object
+While it’s annoying for typeof

-an Array
+to tell you that an Array

 However, telling me that null